 Often, a loved one will recognize your mental health problem well before you realize it, yourself.
 Before you become defensive about this, try to hear them out.
 Their concern often comes from a place of love.
 If your mental illness has cornered you into a miserable, dark and isolated place, then you have nothing to lose by succumbing to a professional assessment.
 In fact, most individuals discover this monumental first step to be the most relieving.
-From there, a trained therapist can guide you through a treatment plan, step by step, at a pace that is tailor made for you.
+From there, a trained therapist can guide you through a treatment plan, step by step, at a pace that is tailor-made for you.

 Despite their covertness, mental health problems remain commonplace in our society.
-In any given year, 20% of Canadians will suffer a mental illness; 8% of adults will suffer a major depression in their lifetimes and 1% will be diagnosed with bipolar disorder.
+In any given year, 20% of Canadians will suffer mental illness; 8% of adults will suffer major depression in their lifetimes and 1% will be diagnosed with bipolar disorder.

 If any of the situations described below apply to you, contact us as soon as possible for an assessment.
 There is no reason to suffer through an unhappy and unfulfilled life because of mental health challenges.
 Millions of Canadians, just like you, live with and successfully manage these “invisible” illnesses with medications and a trusted therapist by their side.

-Laura Devlin is an experienced Registered Psychological Associate with over 10 years experience, and a co-owner at Beaches Therapy Group.
+Laura Devlin is an experienced Registered Psychological Associate with over 10 years of experience, and a co-owner at Beaches Therapy Group.
 We have helped hundreds of individuals manage their mental illnesses.
 Contact us to discover how our therapy sessions are a worthwhile investment towards happy and healthy relationships.